 Until the early 20th century, most factories were powered by steam.
 Enormous central steam engines drove massive shafts, which in turn sent power to individual cutting and shaping machines through elaborate belts and gears.
 Then came electricity, and most companies replaced their steam engines with electric motors.
 The rest of the factory — all the shafts, belts, and gears — kept working as before, just with a different power source.

-Flash forward to today, and the same issue is present in most versions of Industry 4.0 (the convergence of digital technology innovations in the energy and manufacturing sectors).
+Flash forward to today, and the same issue is present in most versions of Industry 4.0, as the convergence of digital technology innovations in the energy and manufacturing sectors is known.
 Companies are investing in artificial intelligence (AI), the sensors and connected devices of the Internet of Things, 3D printers, and other advanced manufacturing and supply chain technologies.
 But they’re keeping the traditional assembly line, complex supply chains, and other long-standing practices intact.
 The industry is still essentially in a transitional period in which companies are learning about the new technologies and figuring out how best to integrate them into production.
 With experience, they will gradually drop their current approaches, bringing Industry 4.0 to a new stage and transforming manufacturing altogether.

 At the leading edge of this transformation is an unlikely sector: contract manufacturing.
-Jabil, one of the biggest companies you may never have heard of, is combining supply chain expertise and 3D printers to point the way to the digital future.
+Jabil, headquartered in St. Petersburg, Florida, is one of the biggest companies you may never have heard of, and it is combining supply chain expertise and 3D printers to point the way to the digital future.

 Building additive capabilities